FAQ

 What equipment do I need?

-Mandatory gear lists can be found at the following links:
+Mandatory gear lists can be found on the Adventure Enablers web site listed under the event.

 Do I need a dry bag?

-During the Epic you will be on the river for 5-8 hours.
+During longer races you may be on a river for 5-8 hours.
 Even if you don’t capsize there will be water sitting in the bottom of the boat where your bag will be sitting.
 Keeping your gear dry is essential to having a happy and successful adventure.
-Weather is also a factor and if it rains, you need to keep your kit dry.
+Weather is also a factor, and if it rains, you'll need to keep your kit dry.

 Why have mandatory equipment?

 Most of the mandatory equipment is required to help you complete the course safely in the event you have an emergency or mechanical issue.
-Usually the longer the race and the more time you spend on the course, more equipment is needed to do this.
+Usually the longer the race and the more time you spend on the course, more equipment is necessary.
 The mandatory gear also plays an important part of our overall safety plan for all the events.

-A PDF is a Personal Flotation Device or Life Jacket.
-This will be provided and must be worn at all times during the canoe section.
+A PFD is a Personal Flotation Device or life jacket.
+This will be provided and must be worn at all times during the canoe section if there is one.

 A space blanket (also known as a mylar blanket, first aid blanket, emergency blanket, thermal blanket, or weather blanket) is a blanket used in emergencies to reduce heat losses in a person’s body caused by thermal radiation, water evaporation, and convection.
-You can get one from any good major outdoor retailer, such as Appalachian Outdoors Adventures or REI, or order them online at REI at http://www.rei.com/product/407104.
+You can get one from any good major outdoor retailer, such as your local outdoor store or REI, or you can order them online at REI at http://www.rei.com/product/407104.

 Is there food or water on the course?

 There will be water/drinks on all the courses, but you should plan to carry a water bottle or a hydration system.
-For the Epic race you will need to carry enough food and water throughout the entire race that will sustain you for at least up to 12 hours.
+For the 12+ hour races you will need to carry enough food and water throughout the entire race that will sustain you for at least up to 12 hours.

 Is there an age limit?

-For the Sprint and Epic race all racers must be 16 or older.
-For the Family race you must have a least one team member who is younger than 16 and one older than 18.
+For the races over 4 hours, racers must be 16 or older.
+For the Tenderfoot Family race category you must have a least one team member who is younger than 16 and one older than 18.

-No personal boats are allowed.
-Personal PDFs and paddles are permitted but must be transported by teams.
-Boats, paddles, and PDFs will be provided and are included as part of your entry fee.
+If there is a paddle section, no personal boats are allowed, unless otherwise indicated on the specific course description page.
+Personal PFDs and paddles are permitted but must be transported by teams.
+Boats, paddles, and PFDs will be provided and are included as part of your entry fee.
 If you bring your own PFD and paddle, there is no reduction in the cost of entry fee.

 Is there a rope section?